ResetXPDR/MSFS_AutoFPS/README.md

 - If using an FPS cap, enter that as your target FPS otherwise enter a target FPS your system can usually easily achieve or click on auto target FPS for the app to pick it for you,
 - Click back on MSFS and wait until any FPS settle or TLOD seek events have finished (60 seconds max), then
 - Go fly!
-- If MSFS performance still drops significantly in complex scenarios or you receive memory capacity warnings, VRAM+ may help.
-The following FAQ entry explains how to configure this feature.
 - Due to potential settings conflict, don't change any MSFS graphics settings while in a flight with AutoFPS already running.
+- If MSFS performance still drops significantly in complex scenarios or you receive memory capacity warnings, see the following FAQ entry.

 What does this VRAM+ feature for MSFS 2024 do?
 How do I use it?
 - MSFS 2024 is very demanding on VRAM use which can result in situations where its VRAM usage can completely fill all available VRAM on your GPU and overflow into much slower system RAM.